 However, human intervention is always involved given the subjective nature of search and selection.
 For clarity, we do not make recruiting or hiring decisions based solely on automated decision-making.

-We will only hold your data for as long as we need to in order to use it as described above or for as long as we have your permission to keep it.
+We will only hold your data for as long as we need to in order to provide our services, or for as long as we have your permission to keep it and where we maintain an active relationship with you.
 As we may support candidates with placements over many years, and potentially throughout their careers, the purpose for which we retain candidate data can be ongoing.

 What Are Your Rights?